sam2829/project-3-0s-and-Xs/README.md

 ![Text error screenshot](assets/screenshots/text-error-screenshot.png)

 If the player is the first connect three in a row, column or diagonally the game will stop.
 A congratulations message will appear and the user will be asked if they would like to play again.
 To play again the user must type in 'yes' and the game will return to the original start.
-If anything else is typed in the game will be ended.
+If the user types in 'no' the game will end, anything else an error code will appear asking the user to try again and type in 'yes' or 'no'.

 ![Winner screenshot](assets/screenshots/winner-screenshot.png)

-If the player decides not to play again, a thanks for playing message will be displayed and the program will stop running.
+If the player decides not to play again and types in 'no', a thanks for playing message will be displayed and the program will stop running.

 ![Stop game screenshot](assets/screenshots/stop-game-screenshot.png)